Bachelor of Music in Composition

 Incoming freshmen may be admitted to the composition program after a review of sample compositions and an interview with the composition faculty (normally on one of the Mizzou Music Days).
 This is in addition to an audition on the major instrument/voice, which is required of all prospective music majors.

-- File an application with the coordinator of the Composition Area no later than April 1 of the sophomore year.
+- File an application with the coordinator of the Composition Area no later than April 1 of the sophomore year.”

 Students may be exempt from this exam if the application has been approved by the composition faculty and a grade of B or better has been earned in all composition and theory courses.

-Music Theory and Composition (including Capstone) 46 credits
+Music Theory and Composition (including Capstone) 54 credits

 Students enroll in Music 4216, Composition VI, and complete a special project that integrates previous studies in music theory, composition, and music history.
 A written report including the methodology, rationale for the media, and stylistic aspects of this work must be presented during the winter semester of the senior year.

-- Music History, 12 credits
+Music History, 9 credits

-Applied Music (Studio Instruction), 20 credits
+Applied Music (Studio Instruction), 15 credits

-- Ensembles, 8 credits
+Ensembles, 8 credits

-- Students must participate in one major ensemble each semester on their principal instrument, as assigned by the music faculty.
+Students must participate in one major ensemble each semester on their principal instrument, as assigned by the music faculty.

 Other Music (Group Piano, Conducting, Recital Attendance), 2-6 credits

 It may be possible to test out of certain non-music requirements or be excused on the basis of Advance Placement or Dual Enrollment credit (see “Advance Standing Options” in the Undergraduate Catalog).
 All non-music transfer credit is approved and evaluated by the Office of Admissions.

 A Graduation Plan must be submitted to College of Arts & Science during the semester in which the student passes the 60-credit-hour threshold (normally during the sophomore year) in order to register for subsequent semesters.
 The Plan must be signed by the student’s advisor and the Associate Director, and then presented, along with two photocopies, to the Arts & Science Advising Office (107 Lowry Hall).
-Completion of this form is intended to insure that the student has a clear plan of study, including all college and school requirements, before the beginning of the junior year.
+Completion of this form is intended to ensure that the student has a clear plan of study, including all college and school requirements, before the beginning of the junior year.